orisai/scheduler/docs/README.md

 ### Before run event

-Executes before every run (every minute), even if no jobs were executed
+Executes before every run (every minute), even if no jobs will be executed

+- has RunInfo available as a parameter

 ```php
 use Orisai\Scheduler\Status\RunInfo;